tammynpm/tammynpm.github.io/content/ctf/osu-forensics.md

 First, we want to see what kind of file system does it have. [`fls`](https://www.sleuthkit.org/sleuthkit/man/fls.html) according to the manual, lists file and directory naems in a disk image.
 ![](image-1.png)

+The asterisk `*` indicates a deleted file.
+The first thing to do is to get the inode number next to it.
+It is `8202` for the deleted file `sahuang - secret map.osz` in this case.

+[`icat`](https://www.sleuthkit.org/sleuthkit/man/icat.html) outputs the contents of a file given an inode number.
+We will use this to retrieves the deleted file.

+`icat SanDisk.E01 -o 8202 > recovered.osz`

+To maintain the original format of the deleted file, we need to keep the `.osz` extension eventhough it looks off.

+We need to identify what kind of data this is using `file` command.